 Nursery and Reception

-Our children learn and develop in a well-planned and organised environment which offers stimulating and rich play opportunities, encourages independence and supports young children’s own efforts and achievements.
+Our children have fun and learn and develop in a well-planned and organised environment which offers stimulating and rich play opportunities, encourages independence and supports young children’s own efforts and achievements.

-As active young learners, our children enjoy playing and exploring both indoors and outdoors.
+As active, happy young learners, our children enjoy playing and exploring both indoors and outdoors.
 Through a broad range of planned teaching, child initiated and adult led experiences, we encourage our children to become enthusiastic and motivated learners who are confident in developing their ideas and following their individual interests.